maartensukel/video-to-traffic-flow-information/README.md

 Examples of use cases are monitoring the number of boats in the canals and detecting how many pedestrians/trucks/cars enter or leave a specific area.

-Object detection            |  Traffic flow :-------------------------:|:-------------------------:
+Object detection and tracking           |  Traffic flow :-------------------------:|:-------------------------:
 <img src="assets/example_gif_canal.gif" width="300px" height="300px" /> | <img src="assets/example_paths_canal.png" width="300px" height="300px" />